JavaFXpert/quantum-music-playground/README.md

 > **Try it out:**
 >
 > Experiment with simple bass drum beat patterns by removing and placing **H** gates on the quantum circuit.
 To remove a gate, press the ⌫ tool (bottom right of toolboxl) and press a gate to delete.
 To add an **H** gate, press the **H** gate (upper left in toolbox) and press a location on the quantum circuit.
+>
+> Here is a [video of such an experimentation session](https://youtu.be/inJbKNVu3vQ).
+Notice that the user clicked the track's Solo button (labeled **S**) and adjusted its mivolume so that the bass drum could be heard clearly while experimenting.